Only working smoke alarms save lives – test yours weekly #testittuesday

 Smoke, the silent killer, is responsible for over half of all deaths in accidental fires in the home.

-- Fit smoke alarms on every floor of your home
+- Fit a smoke alarm on every floor of your home

-- Test it by pressing the button once a week – it should make a loud bleeping noise
+Test it – by pressing the button once a week – it should make a loud bleeping noise

-Change it – the batteries once a year if your alarm has removable batteries
+Change it – the batteries once a year if your smoke alarms have removable batteries

-- Never remove the batteries unless they are being replaced
+- Never remove the smoke alarm batteries unless they are being replaced

-- Make sure everyone in your home knows what to do in a fire and knows the escape route
+- Make sure everyone in your home knows how to escape in the event of a fire